 God wanted me to say, “Something good is going to happen!”

 The truth is, God doesn’t work in us through negative attitudes full of self-pity, laziness, passivity or an “everybody owes me” perspective.
 God works through faith!
 But before we can have faith, we have to have hope.

 Hope is a favorable and confident expectation; it’s an expectant attitude that something good is going to happen and things will work out, no matter what situation we’re facing.

-Zechariah 9:12 (AMPC) says, Return to the stronghold [of security and prosperity], you prisoners of hope; even today do I declare that I will restore double your former prosperity to you.
+Zechariah 9:12 says, Return to your stronghold, O prisoners of hope; today I declare that I will restore to you double.

 I like the phrase prisoners of hope.
-Think about it… If you’re a prisoner, you have no choice about it – you can’t be negative.
+Think about it: If you’re a prisoner, “locked up in hope,” you have no choice about it – you can’t be negative.
 And when times are tough or you’re dealing with disappointment, hope will cause you to rise up in faith and say, “God, I praise You and I believe You’re working on this situation and working in me.
 My faith, trust and hope are in You!”

 In John 16:33, Jesus tells us that we are going to have tribulation, trials, distress and frustration in this world, but in spite of that, we can be of good cheer and take heart.
 Why?
 Because He has overcome the world.
 And when we live in Him, we become overcomers too!

 That’s why Jesus died for us.
 He came to save us from sin and death and to give us abundant life – now.
 And I’m determined to have everything Jesus died to give me.